playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 }
 ```

-You may then use these pipes in your components directly inside of the template.
+You may then use these pipes in your components directly inside the template.

 ```typescript
 @Component({